adeveloperdiary/DeepLearning_MiniProjects/AlexNet/readme.md

 1. Data Augmentation is outside of main class and can be defined in a semi declarative way using albumentations library inside the transformation.py class.
-2. Automatic Loading and Saving models from and to checkpoint.
+2. Automatic Loading and Saving models from and to *checkpoint*.
-3. Integration with Tensor Board.
+3. Integration with *Tensor Board*.
 The Tensor Board data is being written after a checkpoint save.
     This is to make sure that, upon restarting the training, the plots are properly drawn.
         A.  Both Training Loss and Validation Accuracy is being written.
 The code will be modified to also include Training Accuracy and Validation Loss.
         B.  The model is also being stored as graph for visualization.
-4. Logging has been enabled in both console and external file.
+4.  *Logging* has been enabled in both console and external file.
 The external file name can be configured using the configuration in properties.py.
-5. Multi-GPU Training has been enabled using torch.nn.DataParallel() functionality.
+5.  *Multi-GPU Training* has been enabled using `torch.nn.DataParallel()` function.
-6. Mixed Precision has been enabled using Nvidia's apex library as the PyTorch 1.6 is not released yet.
+6.  *Mixed Precision* has been enabled using Nvidia's apex library as the PyTorch 1.6 is not released yet.
     None:   At this moment both Multi-GPU and Mixed Precision can not be using together.
 This will be fixed once PyTorch 1.6 has been released.